almirmcunhajr/solidity-lam4inv/README.md

 ## Supported Solidity loop shape

-The tool analyses a single loop per benchmark: the `while` loop enclosed in the contract constructor targeted by the harness.
+The tool analyses a single loop per function: the `while` loop enclosed in the function targeted by the harness.
-Each supported contract must provide:
+The function must follow this shape:

-1. A constructor that initialises the scalar state tracked by the loop.
+1. All variables must be integers, local to the function, and declared either as parameters or as local variables.
 2. Assignments or `require` statements modelling the preconditions for entering the loop.
-3. A single `while` loop whose body mutates the constructor-local variables.
+3. A single `while` loop.
-4. An `assert` (possibly nested under conditionals) that the inferred loop invariant helps prove.
+4. An assert statement must appear immediately after the while loop (it may be nested under conditionals) and should express a property that the inferred loop invariant is intended to prove.

 ## Invariant synthesis pipeline